vimalkrishna/MS-GeoPosition-Tracker/README.md

 ## Getting Started
 This Microservice is a simple Spring-Boot application with a single configuration file in form of application.properties This microservice has two parts:
-1. receive the message
+1. Receive the message from the Message Broker.
-2. expose them as RESTFUL endpoints for Webfront end polling to display the GPX coordinates through GoogleMAP API
+2. Expose them as RESTFUL endpoints for Web front-end by polling, to display the GPX coordinates through GoogleMAP API.

 ### Prerequisites
 ```